-It’s been winding path for James on his way to Head of Product for Polyco Healthline.
+It’s been winding path for James on his way to Head of Customer Solution for Polyco Healthline.
 After starting in November 2003, he’s held various titles, including Junior Buyer, Assistant Industrial Product Manager , Product Manager and Business Development Manager.

 As part of all these roles, he’s developed new business, managed key accounts and advanced our product range specifically focusing on the customer’s needs.

 His motivation?
 Making sure that end users are safe by supplying the most technically up to date and compliant product offering.
 In the last two years, his focus has been on gaining insight among glove wearers and using new technology to its full potential with our manufacturing partners.

 He can speak authoritatively about any product, knowing its history in detail, the materials used in its manufacture, and all technical design decisions in the process.
 He’s not just a glove geek either – but is able to understand the commercial factors of any buying decision and how it impacts the bottom line.

 So James, what questions are you asked most frequently?

 Do you have a product that will protect my workers against every heat, cut, chemical risk?
 I need something that will never wear out and costs less than what I’m buying at the moment.